gerardpaapu/RFC-822-Dates/README.txt

 Perhaps instead they will use this module :) it weighs in at a little over 1k.

 The contents of this repo are provided under the MIT-Style License in LICENSE

+This provides a single function.

+`Date parseRfc822Date(String dateTimeString, Boolean strict)`

+If strict is true, then invalid date time strings will throw an error, if strict is false invalid date time strings will return an invalid date.

+`strict` is false if omitted.